2001 American League Championship Series: Aftermath

 The Yankees' streak of consecutive World Series wins ended at three, as they fell to the Arizona Diamondbacks in seven games.
 They made the World Series again in 2003, but lost to the underdog Florida Marlins, and did not win another World Series until 2009.

-This was the end of the Mariners and Yankees' short-lived rivalry that started with a bang in the 1995 American League Division Series, which is considered one of the best non-World Series postseason series ever.
+This was the end of the Mariners' and Yankees' short-lived rivalry that started in the 1995 American League Division Series, which was considered one of the best non-World Series postseason series ever.
+In addition, this ended the most successful period in Mariners history, which saw the team make four postseasons in seven years.

+Ichiro would be traded from Seattle to the New York Yankees during the 2012 season, ending his eleven-year run with the team.
+Ichiro was a Yankee until 2014 before signing a series of one-year contracts with the Marlins until 2017.
+Ichiro ended his career with the Mariners in 2019 at the age of 45 and was inducted into the Seattle Mariners Hall of Fame in August 2022 and the National Baseball Hall of Fame in 2025.

 The Mariners' 116 wins in the regular season remain the most for an American League team and tied with the 1906 Cubs as the most in MLB.
-Despite their success under manager Piniella, the team went on a downward slide from which they have never recovered.
-(Piniella left in 2002.)
-They did not return to the postseason until 2022.
+Despite their success under manager Piniella, the team went on a downward slide from which they did not recover until 2022, when they returned to the postseason for the first time since 2001.
+The team would not reach the ALCS again until 2025.

-To the dismay of many Mariners fans, Ichiro would be traded from Seattle to the New York Yankees during the 2012 season, ending his eleven-year run with the team.
-Ichiro was a Yankee until 2014 before signing a series of one-year contracts with the Marlins until 2017.
-Ichiro ended his career with the Mariners in 2019 at the age of 45 and was inducted into the Seattle Mariners Hall of Fame in August 2022.
+In 2023, MLB.com ranked the Yankees’ upset of the Mariners as the third biggest upset in postseason history.